andyantunes/helper-commands/README.md

 composer require andyantunes/helper-commands --dev
 ```

-Publish the `migration` and the `config/helper-commands.php` config file
+Publish the `migration` to use the `Log Activities` and the `config/helper-commands.php` config file

 ```bash
 php artisan vendor:publish --provider="AndyAntunes\\HelperCommands\\HelperCommandsServiceProvider"